damiensedgwick/aoc-2021/solutionlog.md

 # Changelog (Solutions)

-Below are my solutions, what I wrote them in and how to run them.
+Below are the solutions I managed to complete.

+#### Day 1: Parts 1 and 2 ⭐️⭐️